Why do we Need Packaging?

 Biodegradability

 Biodegradability is a crucial characteristic of materials, especially in the context of environmental sustainability.
-It refers to the ability of a substance to decompose naturally over time, typically through the action of microorganisms, into harmless compounds like water, carbon dioxide, and biomass.
+It refers to the ability of a substance to decompose naturally over time, typically through the action of microorganisms, into compounds like water, carbon dioxide, and biomass.
 Understanding the biodegradability of different materials is essential for minimizing their environmental impact and promoting a circular economy.
+The “compost in a bottle” experiment will help support this understanding.

 One of the most pressing concerns in modern times is the biodegradability, or lack thereof, of plastic items.
 Traditional plastics, derived from petroleum-based polymers, are notorious for their resistance to decomposition.
 These plastics can persist in the environment for hundreds, if not thousands, of years, contributing to pollution and endangering ecosystems.
 Plastic pollution has become a global crisis, with vast swathes of oceans, rivers, and landfills inundated with discarded plastic waste.